 Classics majors may take advantage of some extraordinary opportunities for study abroad: for a summer, a term, or a year; work on a dig, tour ancient archeological sites, study language, literature, or history at a foreign university.
 Our advisors will work with you to arrange for credit toward the major.

-For other information, please contact the Study Abroad Office at 629 Colfax Street, (847) 467-6400.
+For other information, please contact the Global Learning Office at 1800 Sherman Ave., Suite 4-400 - Evanston, IL 60208, (847) 467-6400.